 Are you setting a good example?
-It might be harder for them to get into good sleep patterns if you are not following the advice you give them.
+The older your child gets, the harder it is for you to insist on what they do, but you can encourage them by being a great role model.
+It might be harder for them to get into good sleep routines if they see you are not following the advice you give them.

-Useful links

-NHS Live well

-Diet and nutrition Food is fuel for the body, so making sure they eat at regular intervals with plenty of healthy ingredients is vital.
+Diet and nutrition

+Food is fuel for the body, so making sure they eat at regular intervals with plenty of healthy ingredients is vital.
 Try to ensure they have a healthy breakfast before leaving the house (even if it is only cereal), provide a packed lunch and a nutritious supper in the evening.

-A balanced diet As well as their "five a day" (about a third of the overall diet), everyone should have some starchy carbohydrate (another third), and the remaining third split between protein and milk/dairy with a small amount of fat .
+A balanced diet

+As well as their "five a day" (about a third of the overall diet), everyone should have some starchy carbohydrate (another third), and the remaining third split between protein and milk/dairy with a small amount of fat.
 Ensure vegetarians and vegans are getting enough protein with plenty of protein rich vegetables (such as peas, sprouts, sweetcorn, asparagus, broccoli and avocado) as well as nuts, pulses and beans.

 Good food choices to maximise concentration include green leafy vegetables, herbs, oily fish and pulses so try to include these as a regular part of their diet - it will be good for the whole family too!

-Useful links
+Useful links 🔭

-NHS - Eatwell Guide
+NHS -Eatwell Guide

 BBC Good Food

 Eating regularly

 It's important that teenagers eat at regular intervals to avoid peaks and dips in energy levels.
 Breakfast, lunch and dinner should be punctuated with healthy snacks.
 Providing a packed lunch and snacks for them when they are on the go can help ensure they are eating the right types of food.
 If possible, sit down for a family meal together at the end of each day (mobile and tablet free!).
 Not only will this start a fantastic lifestyle habit for them to take through to adulthood, it will also provide a break from being online and a chance to chat and share one another's experiences that day.

+Snacking

-Snacking The temptation to eat sugary, highly salted, unhealthy snacks to keep energy levels up is not only bad for overall health but can negatively impair their performance and ability to concentrate.
+The temptation to eat sugary, highly salted, unhealthy snacks to keep energy levels up is not only bad for overall health but can negatively impair their performance and ability to concentrate.
 Help them make the right choices when they are in a hurry by providing them with healthy alternatives.
 If chocolate is a must, swap milk chocolate or chocolate bars for dark chocolate.
 This doesn't mean they can't have an occasional treat, but it's better to avoid eating high sugar and salty foods too often.

 Cook together Whilst it may not be possible every night, it's great if you can include some home-cooked meals (from scratch) regularly throughout the week.
 Not only is this much healthier and cheaper than buying ready-meals and take-aways, it's one of the best lifestyle habits to teach your child which they'll benefit from throughout their adult life.
 Cooking together provides a very good opportunity to spend time together and bond.
 It's a non-pressurized space for them to talk to you about things that may be troubling them without making it the central focus - you can catch up on good news too.